Help us make a difference

 Improve living donor protections by telling your living donor story HERE

-Generally speaking, by the time a would-be recipient is listed for transplant (or told they should start looking for a living donor because they'll never obtain a deceased organ donor transplant - scare tactics 101), they've been dealing with their chronic illness long enough to have a legion of doctors, specialists and probably an affiliation with a transplant program already in place.
+Generally speaking, by the time a would-be recipient is listed for transplant (or told they should start looking for a living donor because it's "better" or their "best chance at life"), they've been dealing with their chronic illness long enough to have a legion of doctors, specialists and probably an affiliation with a transplant program already in place.

 Because of this, and the fact that living donors are an accommodating, giving lot, the person who presents themselves as the prospective living donor usually decides to have their evaluation and surgery conducted at the same facility as the transplant recipient, even if that means great inconvenience and traveling thousands of miles away from home.

 Most women won't see a hairstylist unless s/he comes with recommendations, and most people won't hire a contractor to tile their bathroom floor without researching them first.
 Living donors, meanwhile, blindly choose a transplant center based on what's good/easy for the transplant recipient and then take whatever surgeon they're handed.